-The KTMB website ( the railway company) is completely in Bahasa Malaysia so you’ll have to right click to get a translation.
+The KTMB website ( the railway company) is available in Bahasa Malaysia and English.
 However, this link describes some of the services on board, which we will check out below. ** Please note The links for KTMB services (the train) may not work as their website is often updated/changed.
 You can use the link above to connect to schedules and make ticket bookings.

 Tickets may be purchased online or at any railway station, up to 30 days ahead.
-However if you are eligible for a concession ticket (Senior citizen, Disabled etc) you need to show proof of eligibility so although you may purchase online, it may be easier to purchase at the station.
+However if you are eligible for a concession ticket (Senior citizen, Disabled etc) you need to show proof of eligibility so you need to purchase at any KTM station.
 As noted above, the website is only available in BM, but even when translated, navigating your way around is challenging.
 There are instructions on purchasing online, (you can download the mobile app for smart phones) but finding any links to do so has proven challenging.
 This will be updated when this writer can find it!
 There is a phone number and email address at the bottom of the page, should you need to contact KTMB directly.